Links

 This list is really specific.
 Why these games and why haven't some been updated to the current editions?
 I create these sheets as I need them for my own games.
 If the selections seem oddly specific, that's why.
 I didn't even bother including sheets I made for really obscure games like Bubblegum Crisis, or homemade stuff like d20 Modern versions of Mutant Chronicles and TORG, or the Avatar the Last Airbender campaign I ran using Savage Worlds.
 I'm also not including really old sheets like AD&D and RIFTs, which were among the first sheets I ever tried to create and are horribly primitive by my current standards.

-World of DarknessWhite Wolf did an uncommonly good job of designing their character sheets, so I had to make very few changes.
+The World of Darkness sheets look just like the official versions.
+Are your's different?
+White Wolf did an uncommonly good job of designing their character sheets, so I had to make very few changes.
 My versions simply add color and spice things up a bit, with small revisions here and there.
 The 20th Anniversary sheets actually have the most revisions, not including the Werewolf the Forsaken sheet, which was a complete redesign (done mostly just for fun).
+Many of these were made from White Wolf's original graphics and fonts from when I served as an intern there.